-If your modem isn't working right, or you messed up the settings by accident, you may decide you need to reset your modem to its default settings.
+If your modem isn't working right, or you accidentally messed up some of the settings, you may decide you need to completely reset your modem to its default settings.

 If you have custom settings that you want to save, learn how to back up your settings before resetting the modem.

 No matter what kind of modem you have, the RESET button is likely on the back, and is usually red.
 It's recessed to prevent it from being pushed by accident, so you'll need a bent paperclip or pen tip to press it.